ESCT - Understanding Employer Superannuation Contribution Tax

 - There are two ways to deduct ESCT:

-- ESCT is deducted from each employer contribution - KiwiSaver is not treated as wages (Default Scenario in our system)
+- ESCT is deducted from each employer contribution - KiwiSaver is additional to wages (Default Scenario in our system)

 - The employee's written agreement is needed, and this can be withdrawn at any time.